kazuhiro4949/StringStylizer/README.md

 ```

 StringStylizer enable developers to read and write their code in a linear manner.
-If you wanna convert String to NSAttributedString which has some colors, sizes and fonts, you can write it as follows.
+If you wanna convert String to NSAttributedString which has some colors, sizes and fonts, you can write that as follows.
 ```swift
 let str = "some text".stylize().color(.whiteColor()).size(14).font(.HelveticaNeue).attr
 ```